In this guide

 What happens if I switch investment options?

-In some super funds, if you apply to switch to another investment option your fund applies the interim or daily crediting rate to your account balance for the period you were invested in that investment option.
+In most super funds that use crediting rates, if you apply to switch to another investment option your fund applies the interim or daily crediting rate to your account balance for the period you were invested in that investment option.

 This interim crediting rate may be more or less than the final annual crediting rate applied to the investment option.